Charles Becker: Criminal activities

 Becker allegedly used his position to extort substantial sums, later shown to total in excess of $100,000, from Manhattan brothels and illegal gambling casinos in exchange for immunity from police interference.
 Percentages of the take were regularly delivered to politicians and other policemen.
-The area was under the patronage of Tammany Hall's leader, Big Tim Sullivan.
+The area was under the patronage of Tammany Hall's leader, Timothy "Big Tim" Sullivan.

 Herman Rosenthal, a flamboyant Estonian immigrant who ran several illegal casinos in what was known as the Tenderloin District, was irritated by a police raid led by Becker on one of his casinos and the damage they left.
 He complained to the press that Becker "collected 20 percent of the take" there.
 In July 1912, Becker was reported by the New York World as one of three senior police officials involved in extorting money from Rosenthal's casinos.
 The day that Rosenthal was due to testify to a grand jury, he was murdered at 2 a.m. as he left the Hotel Metropole at 147 West 43rd Street, just off Times Square.
-Lefty Louie, Whitey Lewis, Dago Frank, and Gyp the Blood were seen to shoot him from their car, making no effort at disguise.
+Louis "Lefty Louie" Rosenberg, Jacob "Whitey Lewis" Seidenschner, Frank "Dago Frank" Cirofici, and Harry "Gyp the Blood" Horowitz were witnessed shooting him from their car, making no effort at disguise.
 They were separately tried, convicted, and sentenced to death and were ultimately executed.

-Manhattan District Attorney Charles S. Whitman, who had made an appointment to interview Rosenthal before his death, alleged that the four gangsters had committed the murder at Becker's behest.
+Manhattan District Attorney at the time Charles S. Whitman, who had made an appointment to interview Rosenthal before he was murdered, alleged that the four gangsters had committed the murder at Becker's behest.
 Amid a major public outcry following the murder and extensive press coverage, Becker was transferred to the Bronx and assigned to desk duty.

 Arrest, trial, and execution

 Whitman's office continued to investigate Becker.
 On July 29, 1912, Becker was arrested at the precinct's closing hour by special detectives from the District Attorney's Office.
-He was tried and convicted of first-degree murder that fall in a trial presided by John Goff, who was "intensely biased against Becker" and whose charge to the jury was slanted toward conviction.
+He was tried and convicted of first degree murder that fall in a trial presided by John Goff, who was "intensely biased against Becker" and whose charge to the jury was slanted toward conviction.
 The verdict was overturned on appeal on the grounds that Goff had been biased and that there was no independent corroborating witness to testify to the events since all of them had been involved in the crimes.

-The court ruled for a retrial, but in 1914, Becker was convicted again and sentenced to death.
+The case was retried in 1914 but Becker was convicted again and sentenced to death.
 He was the first police officer in New York to receive that penalty.